-While such stresses will impact the Company's capital position, these can be managed within risk appetite.
+While such stresses will impact the AEICL capital position, these can be managed within risk appetite.

-The company, in conjunction with it's appointed investment managers, will periodically model various simulated stress tests on the investment portfolio, for example back testing the impact of historically events such as the Asian crisis, a Lehman type default event, or emerging market debt default.
+AEICL, in conjunction with it's appointed investment managers, will periodically model various simulated stress tests on the investment portfolio, for example back testing the impact of historically events such as the Asian crisis, a Lehman type default event, or emerging market debt default.